Noceba-Jack/UbuntuProject/README.md

 ## The Problem

-**11 million South Africans** in townships and rural villages have no bank account.
+**11 million South Africans** in townships and rural villages are underbanked.
 They live entirely on cash.
 This means:

  ❌ No way to borrow R50 for an emergency school fee or taxi fare